Marist College Emerald: Mackillop House

 This is the newest house, and is named after Mary MacKillop, Australia's first saint.

 Crest and motto

 The crest of Marist College Emerald was designed to incorporate symbols of the main influences on this Catholic College.
 The central motif represents the Trinity - the flames are symbolic of the Holy Spirit; the Chalice and Host represent the Son, Jesus in the Eucharist; with the hands of the Father shown in a supporting gesture.
-Sunflowers represent the Shire of Emerald and the stylized "A & M" is the international symbol of the Congregation of the Marist Brothers.
+Sunflowers represent the Shire of Emerald and the stylised "A & M" is the international symbol of the Congregation of the Marist Brothers.

 The motto "In Veritate Libertas" translated: "The Truth Will Set You Free."